zain-720/UniManager/README.md

   Is a hub for all the apps current main features listed below

   a.
 Note Taker
-    Has the ability to create notes, edit them, and delete them
+    Has the ability to create notes, edit them, and delete them while also storing all of them

   b.
 Todo List
-    Function with the ability to store 200 character messages in a list, inputed from the todo list app
+    Function with the ability to store todo messages in a list ordered by closest todo to current date, inputed from the todo list app

 Component Contruction Documentation